 How can I be sure my assets are being protected?

-Fidelity Clearing & Custody Solutions® (FCCS)1 provides clearing, custody, and other brokerage services to Commonwealth through National Financial Services LLC (NFS).
+Fidelity InstitutionalⓇ (FI)1 provides clearing, custody, and other brokerage services to Commonwealth through National Financial Services LLC (NFS).
 Like Commonwealth, NFS is an industry leader with a long and stable history of customer service excellence.
 We have the utmost confidence in the proficiency with which NFS handles every trade, statement, report, and myriad other transactions for millions of clients—and we believe that you can as well.

 Both Commonwealth and NFS are members of the Securities Investor Protection Corporation (SIPC), the nonprofit agency whose primary role is to restore investors' funds in the event that the broker/dealer holding their assets fails financially.
-As an extra measure to safeguard your assets, NFS supplements its SIPC coverage with additional protection for cash and covered securities from Lloyd's of London, together with other insurers2, for the highest level of excess SIPC coverage currently available.
+As an extra measure to safeguard your assets, NFS supplements its SIPC coverage with additional protection for cash and covered securities, together with other insurers, for the highest level of excess SIPC coverage currently available.

 NFS is a leading clearing firm and is subject to the rules and regulations of the SEC, the New York Stock Exchange (NYSE), FINRA, and other principal exchanges of which it is a member.Q

 Can you tell me more about Commonwealth's relationship with NFS?

 We believe that we can deliver substantial benefits from the important service relationship we maintain with NFS.
 Knowing that every investor's account is being serviced with the commitment and resources of an industry leader allows our advisors to focus on what they do best: provide the personalized guidance and comprehensive investment services you need to reach your goals.